aeromobile/fh-react-cordova/README.md

 A Feedhenry template that is using Browserify, Cordova and React.
 It can be used with the HelloWorld cloud app](https://github.com/feedhenry-templates/helloworld-cloud) or any cloud app.
 Refer to [fhconfig.json](www/fhconfig.json) for configuration.

-You can use full ES6 in your JavaScript code.
 This template is configured to work with the node modules system and lets you use `require` in your components.
 If you want to use native ES6 imports you need have to install the `babelify` package.

 # How to run it